 6. Alcatraz, San Francisco

 Once the USA’s most infamous maximum security prison, the island of Alcatraz is now a National Park and popular tourist attraction.
 Sitting 1.25 miles from the shore in San Francisco Bay, the island has a fascinating history.
 In 1969, it was occupied for 19 months by the Indians of All Tribes, in their push for Native American civil rights.

 7. Grand Prismatic Spring, Yellowstone National Park

 Staying in America… the orange, yellow and green rings around the deep blue waters of this incredible geothermal feature are caused by different species of heat loving bacteria.
-The hot water come from a crack in the Earth, 121 feet down.
-You may need to hire a car, bike or motorhome to get to the Grand Prismatic Spring, but it’s certainly worth a visit.
+The hot water comes from a crack in the Earth, 121 feet down.
+You may need to hire a car, motorcycle or motorhome to get to the Grand Prismatic Spring, but it’s certainly worth the road trip.

 8. Tegallalang Rice Terraces, Bali